LittleShoot is:

 Q) Where does LittleShoot store files it downloads?

 Here are the download locations for the various operating systems.
-We will let you customize this in the future.

 - OS X: /Users/your_user_name/shared/downloads